GaryHostt/Oracle_Integration/README.md

 ## Introduction

 This guide acts as a repository for getting started with Oracle Integration and where to find relevant resources.
-For the past ~2 years I have worked at the Santa Monica Cloud Solution hub, creating [demos like these](https://www.oracle.com/cloud/solution-hubs/demos.html).

 Oracle Integration, OIC, is a fully managed service offered by Oracle, ranked as a [leader in application integration by Gartner](https://www.informatica.com/ipaas-magic-quadrant.html).
 OIC offers application integration, typically triggered by an enterprise's business events.
 We have [many successful customers](https://blogs.oracle.com/integration/oracle-integration-customer-success-stories) that have digitally transformed their businesses.